manogarans/EXPERIMENT--01-ALP-FOR-8086/README.md

 # EXPERIMENT--01-ALP-FOR-8086
-Name :
+Name :MANOGARAN S
-Roll no
+Roll no : 212223240081
 Date of experiment :